Serge de Beaurecueil: Kabul

 In 1962, he was invited to a conference in Kabul commemorating the ninth lunar centennial of the death of Abdullah Ansari.
 After the conference, he was invited by the minister of education to work as a professor at the University of Kabul.
 He received permission from his religious superiors to accept this offer and moved to Afghanistan in 1963 as a professor of paleography and the history of Sufism.
 De Beaurecueil moved into a house in Shahr-e Naw founded by the Little Sisters of Jesus.
 He named his residence "Maison Saint-Abraham" and celebrated the Byzantine liturgy in a private chapel.
 In addition to his university position, he took a job as a teacher at Esteqlal High School.
 He resigned from his professorship in 1968 to focus on his passion for working with children.
 In 1971, he earned a PhD from the Sorbonne but had abandoned academia entirely at this point exclusively to care for the poor and orphaned children to whom he had opened his home.

 Leaving academia while still residing in Afghanistan as a Catholic priest, De Beaurecueil modeled his life on the "hidden life" of Jesus in Nazareth.
 Because he did not live in a Catholic religious community nor could he engage in the traditional ministry of a Catholic priest, De Beaurecueil had to reimagine life as a priest according to what was possible in Afghanistan.
-He practiced a spirituality of intercession for religious others in the style of Louis Massignon.
-He cooperated with Muslims and largely secular French expatriates in charitable works and performed his ministry conscious of the Qur'an's remarks about priests and monks.
-Minlib Dallh compares this period to the lives of Charles de Foucauld and Bede Griffiths.
+He practiced a spirituality of intercessory prayer for religious others in the style of Louis Massignon.
+He cooperated with Muslims and largely secular French expatriates in charitable works.
+He performed his ministry conscious of the Qur'an's remarks about priests and monks, which at times praises them for kindness and mercy but also at times condemns them for excessive wealth and abuse of power.
+Minlib Dallh compares this period to the lives of the Catholic missionary monks Charles de Foucauld and Bede Griffiths.
 He sought to inculturate the Catholic liturgy in light of Afghan and Islamic culture.
 This proved to be a challenge as he was often the only Christian present at his liturgies, celebrated primarily for Muslim children who did not understand Christian worship nor could participate in the Eucharist.
 As part of his experiment in inculturation, De Beaurecueil celebrated the Byzantine liturgy, incorporated the Eucharistic prayer of the Didache and Persian poetry into the liturgy, wore Afghan street clothes instead of traditional vestments, and translated Agnus Dei as "Lion of God."